Crop Pests Prevention And Control

 2. Rodenticides – chemical control for rodents such as rats

-3. Avicides – for controlling bird pest
+3. Avicides – for controlling bird pests

 FORMS OR GROUPS OF INSECTICIDES